If you’re going to do something wrong, do it big (Jayne Mansfield)

 Unlike for Jayne, I do have SFW shots of the Buick’s ample rear.
 This would have made a perfect car for her to plant her tush on the rear deck for a parade: “Miss Magnesium Lamp”.

 It wasn’t only men that checked out Jayne’s assets.
-These two pics are are the proof: Sophia Loren taking stock of the competition.
-Looks like she’s finally more than met her match.
+These two pics are the proof: Sophia Loren taking stock of the competition; looks like she’s finally more than met her match.
 Nothing subtle here; neither Loren’s gaze nor Mansfield’s dress.
 This incident was actually another publicity stunt designed to upstage Loren at a dinner party in her honor.

 But then some things never change.

-I picked this picture for two reasons.
-It appears to prove that Jayne really did play the violin (right before her second marriage in 1958).
+This shot appears to prove that Jayne really did play the violin (here right before her second marriage in 1958).
 But look at this simple fenced-in back yard pool and patio; it looks so middle class.
-It’s easy to forget how actually modestly paid the stars of the fifties were compared to today, and the impact a 90% top incremental tax bracket had in the fifiteis.
-They almost seemed to live like mere ordinary people in ranch houses.
+It’s easy to forget how actually modestly paid the stars of the fifties were compared to today, and the impact a 90% top incremental tax bracket had in the fifties.
+Although Jayne’s house in LA was a bit less modest than this weekend retreat in Palm Springs.

-The Electra Convertible wasn’t exactly the most common middle class fare, but then it wouldn’t have been that much of a stretch either.
-Its list price of $4421 ($28k adjusted) was quite a chunk less than the next step up in GM’s convertible hierarchy, the De Ville, which went for $5600 ($36k adjusted).
-For that extra $8k in today’s money. you got the same basic car under the skin, but the Caddy name, prestige and a bit nicer interior.
+The Electra Convertible wasn’t exactly the most common middle class fare either, but then it wouldn’t have been that much of a stretch.
+Its list price of $4421 ($30k adjusted) was quite a chunk less than the next step up in GM’s convertible hierarchy, the De Ville, which went for $5600.
+For that extra $2200 one got the same basic car under the skin, but the Caddy name, prestige and a bit nicer interior.
 Performance wise, there was probably no real difference; Buck’s new 430 CID V8 Wildcat 475 (another big number, as in its torque) was a 360 hp gem, and every bit as smooth and silent as the Caddy.
 Money well saved.

 On June 28th, 1967, late at night near Biloxi, Mississippi, she met her grisly fate riding in a 1966 Electra 225 sedan driven by a twenty year old.
-He plowed into the back and of a stopped chemical tanker, shearing off the top of the Buick and part of Mansfield’s upper head ( I didn’t know this when I picked the convertible) .
+He plowed into the back end of a stopped chemical tanker, shearing off the top of the Buick and part of Mansfield’s upper head (I really didn’t know this when I picked the convertible).
 The since-mandated low bars attached to the back of all trailer trucks designed to prevent such an accident are commonly called Mansfield bars.

 “He plowed into the back and of a stopped chemical tanker, shearing off the top of the Buick and part of Mansfield’s upper head (I didn’t know this when I picked the convertible.)”